deskoh/eslint-ts-js/README.md

 ],
 ```

-For example, if _airbnb-base_ is ordered first, the 2-space indentation of _airbnb_ will be overrided by 4-space indentation of _typescript-eslint/recommended_.
-On the other hand, if _typescript-eslint/recommended_ is ordered first, it will result in 2 conflicting rules for `no-unused-vars`.
+For example, if _airbnb-base_ is ordered first, the `camelcase` rule of _airbnb_ will be overrided by `@typescript-eslint/camelcase` rule.
+On the other hand, if _typescript-eslint/recommended_ is ordered first, `@typescript-eslint/camelcase` will still be turned on, in addition to `airbnb`'s `camelcase` rule.

 ```ts
 // `airbnb` unused-vars rule: ['error', { ..., ignoreRestSiblings: true }]